yrgohrm/databaser_flyway_example/README.md

 This example uses a H2 database and thus do not need anything to be installed.

+To compile and package the project:
+`mvn package`

 To generate the database from the Flyway migration scripts:
 `mvn flyway:migrate`